jewell-lgtm/mattjewell.de/README.md

 Sometimes I am trying out a new tech, or business idea, or just trying to learn something new.

 I always wish I had more time for this.
 But here we are.
 Warts, bugs, and all.
 CSS. etc.

+One day I hope to reach internet fame via commit logs from last night.